populationgenomics/gnomad-browser/browser/help/topics/variant-qc.md

 ##### Random forest training examples

-Our strategy for selecting training sites was the same as for gnomAD v2.0.2; however, because we had an increase in our number of trios, we had more positive transmitted singletons alleles than previously.
+Our strategy for selecting training sites was the same as for OurDNA v2.0.2; however, because we had an increase in our number of trios, we had more positive transmitted singletons alleles than previously.
 The table below summarizes our training examples.

 <table>
   <tr>